mystro/server/README.md

 ```

 This would be a good time to add any other resource configurations as well.
 You can add them
-to the common/mystro/config.yml file and they will be the default for all mystro accounts.
+to the common/mystro/config.yml file and they will be the default for all mystro organizations.

 The defaults for compute are typical for using Mystro with AWS.